younyzhu/younyzhu.github.com/Composition_Visualization/README.md

  * 6/29/2014
  1. Add bufferGeometry judgement in the FiberSelector, when our file is trk, it will also judge the intersection
+ 2. Add check box, we use checkbox to select the box we want to compare, if selected, we could compare those box.
+ 3. fixed the bug, when delete all bubbles.